loryzizu/Plugins/t-fusionTool/doc/About.md

   <Property id="http://schema.org/address"/>
 </ResolutionStrategy>"
 ```
-For further information about the library responsible for data fusion, please see [here](http://mifeet.github.io/LD-FusionTool/).
+For further information about the library responsible for data fusion, please see [homepage of the fusion library](http://mifeet.github.io/LD-FusionTool/) and the [documentation of the library](https://github.com/mifeet/LD-FusionTool/wiki/Resolution-strategy-configuration).

 ### Configuration parameters